abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 Christian is Christ’s essential message of compassion.
 Very similar to the Buddhist motivation for compassion, Christ expressed his wish for others to be free from suffering.
-We find compassion inherent within the Four Noble Truths—we’re looking at the truth of suffering, and how to end it.
+We find compassion inherent within the Four Noble Truths—we’re looking at the truth of suffering and how to end it.

 One of the messages I remember from my early Christian upbringing was